The secret to good gumbo? Starting with the perfect roux. Try my trick for oven-toasting your flour to free up your hands, time, and sanity!

 For macaroni and cheese, you only need to cook the roux until the flour has lost its raw taste, about 3-5 minutes.
 For gumbo (and Jambalya!) you cook the flour and fat mixture until it turns a deep brown color and the roux tastes nice and toasty.
 This can take about 45-60 minutes!
 Don’t forget, you’re supposed to be whisking almost constantly while you’re doing this.

 Now, you all know how lazy I am.
-After 45-60 minutes of whisking roux on the stove-top I’d be hangry and nursing an almost-empty bottle of red wine.
+After 45-60 minutes of whisking roux on the stove-top I’d be hangry.
 We just can’t have that.

 The gals at the cooking school let me in on a little secret: you can buy dark roux pre-bottled!
 I haven’t tried this stuff yet, but I might pick some up and keep it on hand for emergencies 😉

 For those of us who don’t keep roux on-hand, there’s another option!
-I read about a method for toasting flour in a Good Housekeeping Cookbook I found at a garage sale, so I thought I’d try it out for making gumbo.
+I read about a method for toasting flour in a Good Housekeeping Cookbook I found at a garage sale, so I thought I’d try it out for making this Creole Chicken and Sausage Gumbo.

 Essentially you’re just baking some flour in a skillet, then using that flour to jump-start the toasty flavor and chocolate color of dark roux.
 Brilliant!